Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 Recently, we had a client from Victoria, B.C., who utilized Pathway Legal for legal coaching and unbundled legal services.
 We will call her Hailey.
 Her situation is marked by intense and ongoing conflict with her ex-spouse, Mariam.
 Mariam is what we call in the family law industry a “high-conflict” person.

 At the time of writing, this couple has been separated for just over four months, and they have already appeared in court multiple times.
-There are numerous cross-applications, many filed by Mariam and some filed by Hailey in opposition to the ones filed by Mariam.
+There are numerous cross-applications, many filed by Mariam and some by Hailey, in opposition to those filed by Mariam.

 The many court applications and proceedings all started with Mariam applying to the court (behind Hailey’s back) for a “Protection Order.”
 Mariam convinced the Judge that she and their three children were in grave danger because of Hailey’s abuse and violence.
 Mariam convinced the judge that she had to flee the family home with the children and was at a women’s safe house to keep herself and the children safe.

-Mariam advised the court that Hailey did not supervise their three children and allowed them to play on busy streets with heavy traffic.
+Mariam testified in court that Hailey did not supervise their three children, allowed them to play on busy streets with heavy traffic, completely unsupervised.
 She said that Hailey did not know how to keep a clean home and that their house was filthy.
 She also stated that Hailey did not know how to provide the children with adequate nutrition and that Hailey was constantly screaming at Mariam and the children.
 Mariam also told the Judge that child protection authorities were involved with their family.

 The problem was that none of these allegations was true.